Overview

 Live Deformation FeedbackTo get live feedback on how the weight painting effects the mesh, use the weight paint pose hybrid mode.
 To enter it, select the rig followed by Shift selecting the mesh and enter weight paint mode.

-Merging ObjectsIf a character’s low is made up of many objects, then it can make sense to merge as many as possible before weight painting, to reduce the amount of objects that need to be weight painted.
+Merging ObjectsIf a character’s low is made up of many objects, then it can make sense to merge as many as possible before weight painting, to reduce the number of objects that need to be weight painted.
 Merging too much together can sometimes make it harder to paint, but that can mostly be fixed by using vertex selection limits and the X-Ray Weight Paint add-on.
 Eyes for example should probably be their own object and not merged into the rest of the character.

 IK Helper for Game Rig PaintingIf you’re weight painting a game-rig instead of a control-rig, then to help with weight painting it can be useful to add a quick IK setup for posing the bones, just make sure not to change the bone hierarchy.